Eric Camburn

 Jenny Frenzel

-Jenny Frenzel has over 14 years of experience in educational and nonprofit program evaluation and grant outcomes measurement.
-Her experience includes the design and implementation of comprehensive evaluations for educational, youth development and health promotion programs.
+Jenny Frenzel has over 20 years of experience in educational and nonprofit program evaluation and grant outcomes measurement.
+Her expertise includes the design and implementation of comprehensive evaluations for educational, youth development and health promotion programs.
 Frenzel is highly skilled in the areas of both quantitative and qualitative data collection, analysis and reporting.
 She holds a Bachelor of Arts in Psychology from Emory University and master’s degree in public health from the University of North Carolina at Chapel Hill.

 Karen King